 What is a home birth?

 Only about 2% of women in the U.S. opt for a home birth.
-It can be a safe and relaxing natural childbirth delivery method for women with a normal, low risk pregnancy.
-Home births are vaginal deliveries with no medication, and a variety of mind-body techniques and preparation methods are used to reduce childbirth pain and promote an easy labor and delivery
+It can be a safe and relaxing natural childbirth delivery method for women with a normal, low-risk pregnancy.
+Home births are vaginal deliveries with no medication, and a variety of mind-body techniques and preparation methods are used to reduce childbirth pain and promote easy labor and delivery

 Benefits of home birth